 - Terminologies- each discipline has subject-specific vocabularies.
 This must be clear from the introduction.
 It ensures that one does not confuse the terms used or use them interchangeably and thereby create another meaning.

-- Objectives and research questions- the sample dissertation must give coherent, clear and concise statement of aims, objectives and research question.
+- Objectives and research questions- the sample custom dissertation must give coherent, clear and concise statement of aims, objectives and research question.
 This appears on the introductory part so that a reader is aware of the direction of the paper.

 - Rigorous hypothesis- introductory paragraphs and chapters must pay attention to logical construction of the hypothesis being tested.
 This shows that the sample has closely knit ideas to the end.

 - Scope- this represents the position of your research within the existing body of literature.
 It gives a context within which it was necessary to conduct write the paper.
 It also differentiates the work from others that have been done in the area.

 - Significance- the sample you are using should clearly state the value it adds to the society beyond the award of academic grades.
 This contribution also captures its uniqueness compared to other studies done in the area.